 - Lower integrity: Porosity is a common phenomenon in the metal casting process.
 However, the forging process seldom creates porosity defects.

 The metal casting method is also popular in a wide range of industries.
-Transport, heavy equipment, defence, electrical machinery, and household appliances are noteworthy industries.
+Transport, heavy equipment, defense, electrical machinery, and household appliances are noteworthy industries.
 However, steel, grey iron, and ductile iron are the most common metal casting products in all those industries.

 Forging and casting are both widespread in the metal manufacturing industries.
 Depending on the customer requirements, these industries choose between forging and casting.
 We have prepared a summary table of forging vs casting in the following.
 In this case, this summary table will give you the hints required to distinguish between forging and casting.